ParallelMaths/parallel/pages/10-35-summer-sums.md

 Let the number of boys in Group I be `x`.
 The number of girls in Group I is therefore 40 - `x` and the number of girls in Group II is 33 - (40 - `x`) = `x` - 7.

-There are therefore 7 girls fewer in Group II than there are boys in Group I.
+Therefore there are 7 girls fewer in Group II than there are boys in Group I.
 :::